-When we emerged from the subway and got to sidewalk level, I looked around, trying to decide which direction to head according to our map.
+When we emerged from the subway and stepped outside, I looked around, unsure of which direction to head according to our map.
 Mark grabbed my shoulders and spun me around to face the enormous cathedral:

 Daaaaaaang.
 It’s like a melting sand castle.
 Who would have ever come up with such a surreal, bizarre design for a church?

 The building of the Expiatory Church of La Sagrada Familia began in 1882 under a different architect, in the traditional Gothic revival style.
-But in 1883 the commission was passed to Gaudi.
+But in 1883 Gaudi got the commission passed to him.
 For several years he worked on the project while taking on other building projects.
 But after 1915 he devoted himself completely to the Sagrada Familia.

 Those columns don’t look like normal, straight columns, do they?
 Here’s why.
 Look up, look waaaaaay up:

-The columns were designed to represent tree trunks and branches.
-Honestly, Gaudi was a genius.
+Gaudi designed the columns to represent tree trunks and branches.
+Honestly, he was a creative genius.
 Too bad not everyone appreciated his designs.
 Many thought the work was pure arrogance and an outrageous display of pretentiousness.
 Oh, and also ugly.